 - Click the color swatch or the color picker to select a color for the stroke.

-Test how the text will look
+Test how the shopper experience will look

 At any moment while configuring your text box, you can test how it will look on your design, by typing on the spot that reads Type to try the text box.